Ethan-Castro/hackprinceton-repo/AUTHENTICATION_SETUP.md

 ## Overview

-The AI Gateway now features **optional authentication** with Neon PostgreSQL database storage.
+Augment now features **optional authentication** with Neon PostgreSQL database storage.
 Users can:

 - **Use without an account** - Full functionality, no sign-up required
 - **Create an account** - Save chat history, projects, and health data across devices